mwakidenis/sautify/README.md

 Sautify "`Sauti`: A swahili word meaning  sound/voice" is a fast, lightweight music app designed to get you from search to sound with zero friction.
 Clean & minimal design, instant play, and a beautiful player that adapts to your music—so you spend less time tapping and more time listening.
 > We are in early builds, so expect changes in UI/UX, addded/removed features.
-> Expect uniform builds as fron `v1.0.0`, though the app is very stable as development continues.
+> Expect uniform builds as from `v1.0.0`, though the app is very stable as development continues.

 <p align="center">
   <img src="screenshots/1.jpg" width="150" />